alvarofelipe12/openMyComic/README.md

 ## Deploy

-`ng build --prod` then commit and push
+`npm run build` then commit and push
 Check Github pages for deploy source branch master and folder docs